-- 1. Thank the Secretariat and the Regional Activity Centre for Information and Communication for their work on the Mediterranean Action Plan Communication Strategy 2018-2023 as set out in annex I to the present decision and acknowledge its elements as an initial approach towards the Communication Strategy; - 2.
-Request the Secretariat, in collaboration with the Regional Activity Centre for Information and Communication and other Mediterranean Action Plan components, as appropriate, to further work on the basis of those elements to develop an operational Communication Strategy, including clear and concrete objectives, target audiences, key messages, methodologies, gap analysis, relevant implementation activities, timelines and indicators, and to submit them to the Contracting Parties at their twenty-first meeting; - 3.
-Also request the Secretariat and Mediterranean Action Plan components to enhance the engagement of Mediterranean Action Plan partners and other relevant stakeholders in the delivery of their mandates;
+- 1. Thank the secretariat and the Regional Activity Centre for Information and Communication for their work on the Mediterranean Action Plan Communication Strategy 2018-2023 as set out in annex I to the present decision and acknowledge its elements as an initial approach towards the Communication Strategy; - 2.
+Request the secretariat, in collaboration with the Regional Activity Centre for Information and Communication and other Mediterranean Action Plan components, as appropriate, to further work on the basis of those elements to develop an operational Communication Strategy, including clear and concrete objectives, target audiences, key messages, methodologies, gap analysis, relevant implementation activities, timelines and indicators, and to submit them to the Contracting Parties at their twenty-first meeting; - 3.
+Also request the secretariat and Mediterranean Action Plan components to enhance the engagement of Mediterranean Action Plan partners and other relevant stakeholders in the delivery of their mandates; - 4.
+Endorse the list of new Mediterranean Action Plan partners, set out in annex II to the present decision; - 5.
+Request the Specially Protected Area Regional Activity Centres to prepare on a trial basis a meeting of the thematic focal points for the Specially Protected Areas/Biological Diversity for the biennium 2018-2019 under the guidance of the Coordinating Unit to achieve the greatest possible integration with the other themes of the Mid-term Strategy;

-- 4. Invite the Secretariat to continue discussions on the Draft Joint Cooperation Strategy on Spatial-based Protection Management Measures for Marine Biodiversity with the Contracting Parties and relevant partners for submission of the conclusions of these discussions to COP 21 for its consideration; - 5.
-Endorse the list of new Mediterranean Action Plan partners, set out in annex II to the present decision; - 6.
-Request the Specially Protected Area Regional Activity Centre to prepare on a trial basis, a meeting of the thematic focal points for Specially Protected Areas/Biological Diversity for the biennium 2018-2019, under the guidance of the Coordinating Unit, to achieve the greatest possible integration with the other themes of the Mid-Term Strategy; - 7.
-Also request the Coordinating Unit to present the results of the assessment of that trial, together with any other relevant analysis, to the Contracting Parties prior to their twenty-first meeting; - 8.
-Urge the Coordinating Unit, in consultation with the Contracting Parties hosting Regional Activity Centres, to find and propose, under the guidance of the Bureau, ways and means to address a list of common reference provisions to be applied, taking into account the specificities of each Centre, with a view to have a discussion and a possible agreement by the Contracting Parties at their twenty-first meeting; - 9.
-Reiterate the importance of the Action Plan for the Protection of the Marine Environment and the Sustainable Development of the Coastal Areas of the Mediterranean (Mediterranean Action Plan Phase II) document and its relevance for the protection of the marine environment and the coastal region of the Mediterranean, as well as its contribution to sustainable development; and decides to retain at this stage the original text of the Mediterranean Action Plan Phase II as approved by the Conference of Plenipotentiaries on the Convention for the Protection of the Mediterranean Sea against Pollution and its Protocols (Barcelona, 9-10 June 1995); - 10.
-Invite the United Nations Environment Programme / Mediterranean Action Plan Secretariat to continue its involvement and contribution to the global debate on issues related to its mandate including Sustainable Development Goal 14, Biodiversity Beyond National Jurisdiction, follow-up to the Paris Agreement and Convention on Biological Diversity and to present to COP 21 any updates from global fora of relevance to the Mediterranean Action Plan system and its future; - 11.
-Confirm the current composition of the Mediterranean Commission on Sustainable Development for the biennium 2018-2019 as set out in decision IG.22/17, adopted by the Contracting Parties at their nineteenth meeting, and call upon the members of the Mediterranean Commission on Sustainable Development, the Secretariat of the Mediterranean Action Plan and the Mediterranean Action Plan partners to mobilize expressions of interest in membership of the Mediterranean Commission on Sustainable Development for the biennium 2020-2021.
+- 6. Also request the Coordinating Unit to present the results of the assessment of that trial, together with any other relevant analysis, to the Contracting Parties prior to their twenty-first meeting; - 7.
+Urge the coordinating unit, in consultation with the Contracting Parties hosting Regional Activity Centres, to find and propose, under the guidance of the Bureau, ways and means to address a list of common reference provisions to be applied, taking into account the specificities of each Centre, with a view to have a discussion and a possible agreement by the Contracting Parties at their twenty-first meeting; - 8.
+[Reiterate the importance of the Action Plan for the Protection of the Marine Environment and the Sustainable Development of the Coastal Areas of the Mediterranean (Mediterranean Action Plan Phase II) document and its relevance for the protection of the marine environment and the coastal region of the Mediterranean, as well as its contribution to sustainable development; and][Decides to retain the original text of the Mediterranean Action Plan Phase II as approved by the Conference of Plenipotentiaries on the Convention for the Protection of the Mediterranean Sea against Pollution and its Protocols (Barcelona, 9-10 June 1995);] - 9.
+Confirm the current composition of the Mediterranean Commission on Sustainable Development for the biennium 2018-2019 as set out in decision IG.22/17, adopted by the Contracting Parties at their nineteenth meeting, and call upon the members of the Mediterranean Commission on Sustainable Development, the secretariat of the Mediterranean Action Plan and the Mediterranean Action Plan partners to mobilize expressions of interest in membership of the Mediterranean Commission on Sustainable Development for the biennium 2020-2021.